openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Use of the `claims` parameter allows the RP to exactly select the Claims about the End-User needed for its use case.
 This extension therefore allows RPs to fulfill the requirement for data minimization.

-RPs MAY indicate that a certain Claim is essential to the successful completion of the request for Verified Claims by utilizing the `essential` field as defined in Section 5.5.1 of the OpenID Connect specification [@!OpenID].
-The following example designates both given name as well as family name as being essential.
+RPs MAY use the `essential` field as defined in Section 5.5.1 of the OpenID Connect specification [@!OpenID].
+The following example shows this for the family and given names.

 <{{examples/request/essential.json}}